Brexit: Food safety and labelling FAQ

 No. A PO box is usually not acceptable under the FIC and this is unlikely to change - it must be an established EU address.

-Name and address must be on the final products for importation.
+For pre-packaged goods the name and address must be on the final products for importation.

 Environmental health inspectors go into shops and carry out spot inspections.
 The ethos is to do labelling checks from point of manufacture right through to point of retail.
 Many inspections are carried out on foot of complaints from the public and information sharing with other member states.